-The reason why people choose something is often more insightful than what their choice is.
+The reason why people choose something is usually more insightful than what their choice is.
 For instance, what about the choice of household pets?
 Which makes a better pet: a cat or a dog?

 Cats are finicky while dogs are loyal.

 Dogs don't scratch furniture but require baths and walks.

 Cats sometimes bite or scratch guests but won’t slobber on them.

 Cats kill mice and eat bugs in the house, while dogs eat the TV remote.